ethereum/annotated-spec/fork-choice.md

 ## Introduction

 This document is the beacon chain **fork choice rule** specification, part of Ethereum 2.0 Phase 0.
-It describes the mechanism for how to choose what is the "canonical" chain in the event that there are multiple competing chains that disagree with each other.
+It describes the mechanism for how to choose what is the "canonical" chain in the event that there are multiple conflicting versions of the chain to choose from.
 All blockchains have the possibility of temporary disagreement, either because of malicious behavior (eg. a block proposer publishing two different blocks at the same time), or just network latency (eg. a block being delayed by a few seconds, causing it to be broadcasted around the same time as the _next_ block that gets published by someone else).
 In such cases, some mechanism is needed to choose which of the two (or more) chains represents the "actual" history and state of the system (this chain is called the **canonical chain**).

 PoW chains (Bitcoin, Ethereum 1.0, etc) typically use some variant of the **longest chain rule**: if there is a disagreement between chains, pick the chain that is the longest.